rails-api/active_model_serializers/README.md

 You won't need to implement an adapter unless you wish to use a new format or media type with AMS.

-If you want to have a root key on your responses you should use the Json adapter, instead of the default FlattenJson:
+If you want to have a root key on your responses you should use the Json adapter, instead of the default Attributes:

 ```ruby
 ActiveModel::Serializer.config.adapter = :json